 When the bicepital pulley and subsequent subluxation of the tendon is disrupted, bicepital instability occurs.
 Eventually, the tendon will become dislocated and retreat into the subscapularis muscle (also known as anterior rotator cuff muscle).
 In the process, the subscapularis muscle can become damaged.
 Symptoms of biceptal instability are much the same as those for bicipital tendonitis, but in many cases there is a signature clicking sound which occurs when the tendon subluxes or dislocates, and this can be quite painful.

-Treatment is first focussed on non-operative measures including the use of anti-inflammatory medications, rehabilitation programmes and corticosteroid injections.
+Treatment is first focussed on non-operative measures including the use of anti-inflammatory medications, physical therapy rehabilitation (flexibility and strengthening exercises) programmes and corticosteroid injections.
 Rehabilitation programmes should be focussed on coexisting shoulder pathology.
 If there are no signs of improvement and symptoms still persist, it may be necessary to begin operative treatment.
 This will involve releasing the biceps tendon at the top of the shoulder, before fixing it into the bicipital groove through the use of an interference screw.
-This procedure is usually referred to as biceps tenodesis, and in most cases it can be performed entirely arthroscopically or arthroscopically assisted.
+This procedure is usually referred to as biceps tenodesis, and in most cases it can be performed entirely arthroscopically or arthroscopically assisted by orthopaedic surgeons.
 This allows other associated shoulder pathology (if present) to also be repaired.
-Upon completion of surgery, rehabilitation can take up to 6 months.
+Upon completion of surgery, rehabilitation of the repaired tendon can take up to 6 months.

 In many cases, non-operative treatment of biceps instability is ineffective.
 Some patients may wish to try it, but in many cases they will remain symptomatic.
 It is important to keep in mind that damage to the subscapularis muscle is often progressive, so it is usually recommended that most patients have a biceps tenodesis and subscapularis repair done as soon as possible after examination.
 This can usually be performed arthroscopically.